(c) 2024 PillSync.com

 5 Warnings And Precautions

-2 ,5.1 ,8.6 ,12.3 )- Risks of immunosuppression: Avoid use in patients with active or quiescent tuberculosis infection, untreated fungal, bacterial, systemic viral or parasitic infections, or ocular herpes simplex.
-May affect vaccine efficacy. (
+• Immunosuppression and Increased Risk of Infection: Avoid use in patients with active or quiescent tuberculosis infection, untreated fungal, bacterial, systemic viral or parasitic infections, or ocular herpes simplex.
+May affect vaccine efficacy.
+(5.2)

 When corticosteroids are used chronically, systemic effects such as hypercorticism and adrenal suppression may occur.
 Corticosteroids can reduce the response of the hypothalamus-pituitary-adrenal (HPA) axis to stress.
 In situations where patients are subject to surgery or other stress situations, supplementation with a systemic corticosteroid is recommended.
 When discontinuing therapy [see Dosing and Administration (2)] or switching between corticosteroids, monitor for signs of adrenal axis suppression.